An all-around beginner shoe with a stiff profile and a roomy toe box.

 There are so many amazing benefits of bouldering and climbing, but unfortunately, cramming your feet into climbing shoes will do no favors for your foot-modelling career.
 Of all the foot-related issues that climbers can experience, bunions are one of the most common issues we hear about.

-If you’ve been climbing for long enough, you’re likely to know what bunions are, and perhaps even know a few climbers that have them.
-They are extremely common among climbers and affect more than 50% of climbers on both feet and 20% of climbers on one foot.
-Tailor’s bunions, found on the outside of the little toe are similar, although they are thought to be less common.
+They are extremely common and affect more than 50% of climbers on both feet and 20% of climbers on one foot.
+Tailor’s bunions, found on the outside of the little toe, are similar although they are thought to be less common.

 The Best Climbing Shoes For Bunions

 Unfortunately, the hard truth reality is that climbing shoes need to be tight to get the most our of them best.

 Even if you are wearing neutral shoes, you will still want a secure fitting shoe with your toes slightly curled.
 This helps your little piggies stay strong when you are standing on small edges.
 A pointed tip is also a prominent feature found on almost every type of climbing shoe.
 While this pointed tip significantly improves your ability to laser in on your the foot work, it won’t do your bunions any favours.